tan-duong/blueprints/packages/rn-fb-stripe/README.md

 - cd ios && pod install

 # Uninstall it
-- remove manually for now: podfile and app.js
+- remove manually for now: undo changes for this in podfile and app.js

 # Usage
 https://tipsi.github.io/tipsi-stripe/docs/index.html